 Knowing when you might have a flare-up and what to expect can help you manage your AS.
 Once you recognize the symptoms of a flare-up, you can take steps to ease them and avoid triggers.

-Ankylosing spondylitis (AS) is a type of autoimmune arthritis that typically affects your spine and hip or lower back joints.
-This condition causes inflammation leading to pain, swelling, stiffness, and other symptoms.
+Ankylosing spondylitis (AS) is a type of autoimmune arthritis that typically affects the joints in your spine, hips, and lower back.
+This condition causes inflammation, which can lead to pain, swelling, stiffness, and other symptoms.

-Like other kinds of arthritis, ankylosing spondylitis can sometimes flare.
+Like other kinds of arthritis, AS can sometimes flare.
 A flare-up happens when symptoms worsen.
 During a flare-up, you might need more care and treatment than you need at other times.
 Remission or partial remission is when you have fewer, milder, or no symptoms.

-Talk to your doctor about the best way to help prevent and soothe symptoms.
-There are several ways to ease symptoms and treat ankylosing spondylitis.
+You can talk with your doctor about the best ways to help prevent and soothe your symptoms.
+There are several ways to ease symptoms and treat AS.

-Flare-ups and their symptoms can be very different for every person with ankylosing spondylitis.
+Flare-ups and their symptoms can differ for every person with AS.

-There are two main kinds of ankylosing spondylitis flare-ups:
+There are two main kinds of AS flare-ups:

 - Local: in one or two areas only

-Signs and symptoms of ankylosing spondylitis flare-ups may change depending on how long you’ve had the condition.
+Symptoms of AS flare-ups may change depending on how long you’ve had the condition.

-Pain in the lower back, hips, and buttocks
+Pain in your lower back, hips, and buttocks

-Pain may begin gradually over a few weeks to months.
-You may feel discomfort on only one side or alternating sides.
-The pain normally feels dull and spreads over the area.
+Pain may begin gradually over a few weeks or months.
+You may feel discomfort on only one side or on alternating sides.
+The pain normally feels dull, not sharp, and spreads over the area.

-It’s usually not a sharp pain.
-The pain is normally worse in the mornings and at night.
+The pain is usually worse in the mornings and at night.
 Resting or being inactive may worsen the pain.

 Neck pain and stiffness

-The Spondylitis Association of America notes that women may be more likely to have symptoms that start in the neck and not the lower back.
+The Spondylitis Association of America notes that women may be more likely to have symptoms that start in the neck instead of the lower back.

 Inflammation and pain can lead to fatigue and tiredness.
-This may be worsened by disturbed sleep at night due to pain and discomfort.
-Controlling inflammation helps to manage fatigue.
+Your fatigue may worsen if you experience disturbed sleep at night due to pain and discomfort.
+Reducing inflammation can help manage fatigue.

 Inflammation, pain, and discomfort can cause loss of appetite, weight loss, and a mild fever during flare-ups.
-Managing pain and inflammation helps to ease these symptoms.
+Managing pain and inflammation can help ease these symptoms.

-Long-term ankylosing spondylitis flare-ups typically cause signs and symptoms in more than one part of the body.
+Long-term AS flare-ups typically cause signs and symptoms in more than one part of your body.

 Chronic back pain

-An ankylosing spondylitis flare-up may cause chronic back pain over time.
-You may feel dull to burning pain on both sides of the lower back, buttocks, and hips.
+An AS flare-up may cause chronic back pain over time.
+You may feel dull to burning pain on both sides of your lower back, buttocks, and hips.
 Chronic pain can last for 3 months or longer.

 Pain in other areas

-Pain can spread to other joints over the course of a few months to years.
-You may have pain and tenderness in the mid to upper back, the neck, shoulder blades, ribs, thighs, and heels.
+Pain can spread to other joints over a few months or years.
+You may have pain and tenderness in your middle to upper back, neck, shoulder blades, ribs, thighs, and heels.

 You may also have more stiffness in your body over time.
-Stiffness may also spread to the upper back, neck, shoulders, and rib cage.
-Stiffness may be worse in the mornings and get only slightly better during the day.
+Stiffness may spread to your upper back, neck, shoulders, and rib cage.
+It may be worse in the mornings and get only slightly better during the day.
 You may also have muscle spasms.

 Loss of flexibility

-You may lose normal flexibility in some joints.
-Long-term inflammation in and around the joints can fuse or join bones together.
-This makes the joints stiff, painful, and hard to move.
-You may have less flexibility in your back and hips.
+You may lose flexibility in some of your joints, including those in your back and hips.
+Long-term inflammation in and around your joints can fuse or join bones together.
+This makes your joints stiff, painful, and hard to move.

 Bones in your rib cage can also fuse or join together.
-The rib cage is designed to be flexible to help you breathe.
-If the rib joints become stiffer, it may be harder for your chest and lungs to expand.
+Your rib cage is designed to be flexible to help you breathe.
+If your rib joints become stiffer, it may be harder for your chest and lungs to expand.
 This may make your chest feel tight.

-Ankylosing spondylitis can affect even more joints over time.
-You may have pain and swelling in the hips, knees, ankles, heels, and toes.
+AS can affect even more joints over time.
+You may have pain and swelling in your hips, knees, ankles, heels, and toes.
 This can make it difficult to stand, sit, and walk.

-Ankylosing spondylitis flare-ups may also spread to the fingers over time.
-This can make the finger joints stiff, swollen, and painful.
+AS flare-ups may spread to your fingers over time.
+This can make your finger joints stiff, swollen, and painful.
 You may have difficulty moving your fingers, typing, and holding or opening things.

 Lung and heart inflammation

-Rarely, ankylosing spondylitis flare-ups may affect the heart and lungs over time in some people.
+In rare cases, AS flare-ups may affect your heart and lungs over time.

-There are no known causes for ankylosing spondylitis.
-Flare-ups also can’t always be controlled.
-Some people with ankylosing spondylitis may feel that their flare-ups have certain triggers.
-Knowing your triggers — if you have any — may help prevent flare-ups.
+It’s not always possible to prevent or regulate flare-ups.
+Some people with AS may feel that their flare-ups have certain triggers.
+Knowing your triggers, if you have any, may help you prevent flare-ups.

-The duration and frequency of flare-ups vary among people with ankylosing spondylitis.
+The duration and frequency of flare-ups vary among people with AS.